-What is Compassion?Posted on Tuesday, August 28th, 2012 at 2:15 pm in Empowerment, Healing Tips, Personal Reflection.
+What is Compassion?Posted on Tuesday, August 28th, 2012 at 2:15 pm in All of Jennifer Lehr MFT's Blog, Empowerment, Self Reflection.

 Sometimes we confuse compassion with rescuing someone else.
 Compassion is not rescuing.
 It is feeling the other person’s pain.
 Compassion does not mean that you agree with how they see reality.
 But it is understanding and caring about their reality.